soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 ## Reviewer Management 🪄

 As a CFP lead, you know the vital role of managing reviewers.
 This task is only second to managing proposals, which is the top priority.
 Your responsibilities include motivating volunteers to review, being empathetic, and ensuring work is completed throughout the five-month process.
-You can inspire your team to achieve great results with your dedication and guidance.
+With your dedication and guidance, you can inspire your team to achieve great results.

 Leading people may seem more manageable in a corporate setting, as I have previously managed teams of ten to fifteen individuals.
 However, managing volunteers who are not obligated to complete tasks and only work voluntarily without compensation presents a challenge.